Sonosfera

 Imagesound is a UK-based B2B supplier with a long track record on the high street.
 They assign account managers, answer the phone, and will profile your brand before curating a sound.
 That level of service comes at a corresponding price — they are not the right fit for a single-site independent salon.
 For a group with 10+ locations that wants a bespoke, consistent sound across all sites, they are worth requesting a quote from.

 Mood Media goes beyond music.
 Their offer includes digital signage, scent marketing, and on-hold messaging — which explains the enterprise pricing.
 Their hardware player continues playing locally if internet connectivity drops, which matters for busy salon floors.
 Head office can control the playlist for every site simultaneously.
 None of that is relevant if you run a single salon.
 For a franchise with 20+ locations, it may well be the right tool.
-Chair rental and home salon licensing has different considerations that larger operators should also factor in.
+The Sonosfera vs Moodby comparison covers a more direct salon-focused alternative, and Chair rental and home salon licensing has different considerations that larger operators should also factor in.

 Rockbot differentiates on interactivity: customers can request songs from their phones, staff can manage the queue, and venues can set explicit content filters.
 For a salon where music is a talking point and clients enjoy engaging with the playlist, that is a genuine feature worth considering.
 For salons where music is simply atmospheric background — which describes most — the interactivity adds complexity without adding value.
 Rockbot is also primarily US-focused, and UK public performance licensing should be confirmed before relying on it for compliance.